ViaScientific/fu-multiomics-explorer/README.md

 1. Open a terminal and execute the following command.
 You must replace `<path_to_clone_location>` with the path to the directory that contains the fu-multiomics-explorer directory that was downloaded from github.

   ```
-  R -e "shiny::runApp('<path_to_clone_location>/fu-multiomics-explorer/app.R')"
+  R -e "shiny::runApp('<path_to_clone_location>/fu-multiomics-explorer/fu-multiomics-explorer/app.R')"
   ```

-2. From any browswer, navigate to [http://localhost:8789/](http://localhost:8789/).
+2. From any browser, navigate to [http://localhost:8789/](http://localhost:8789/).
 The app will take about 30 seconds to fully load.

 #### Instructions for using your own data: